Sabhayor/gitops-argocd-multicluster/README.md

 ---

-## Lesson 5.2: Building and Managing a CI/CD Pipeline Using ArgoCD
+## Building and Managing a CI/CD Pipeline Using ArgoCD

 ### Objective